kizunanocoin/docs/docs/integration-guides/key-management.md

 ---
 ### External accounting systems

-In order to properly implement accounting systems external to the Nano node the following best practices should be put into place, which ensure only fully confirmed blocks are used for external tracking of credits, debits, etc.
+In order to properly implement accounting systems external to KIZUNANO COIN node the following best practices should be put into place, which ensure only fully confirmed blocks are used for external tracking of credits, debits, etc.

 !!! tip "Confirmation and idempotency"
     The details below expand on this, but the two most important pieces of any integration are: